Oh, hey there readers! It’s me, that guy who still writes a column for the KJ and Morning Sentinel.

-I had asked The Girlfriend a couple of days in advance if she wanted to come on an adventure with me, for the purposes of writing a column, and she agreed.
+I had asked some friends a couple of days in advance if they wanted to come on an adventure with me, for the purposes of writing a column, and they agreed.
 In my trip-planning brain, I had tried to map out a route that would maximize the number of foreign-sounding towns we’d drive through on the way to and from, with the hopes of doing some cursory exploring and – okay, okay – posing in front of a few “Welcome to [Foreign-Sounding Town]” signs for a laugh.

 But as is wont to happen on Sundays, we got a late start, and as is wont to happen on days off with plans, the day was a rainy one.
 Having already made commitments for later in the afternoon, we were somewhat shorter on time than we had originally intended.
 Our route took us through Winthrop and then Wayne, which I can’t even say in my head without making the “Wayne, Maine” rhyme, past Leeds (also an English city, so there’s another one), across the Androscoggin and then south towards Turner.

 It was in Turner that we came across our first “destination/journey” conundrum, and it was hardly a conundrum at all.
-We’d stumbled upon an apple orchard and hard cider distillery whose product The Girlfriend sells in her bar.
+We’d stumbled upon an apple orchard and hard cider distillery.

 “Should we check it out, do a tour?”